Honbap_Banner2.webp

 ‘Honbap’: empowering young South Koreans

 In South Korea, eating alone has become a symbol of empowerment for young generations.
 In just a few years, South Korea – like many other countries around the world – has become dominated by a cyber-mediated consumer culture where everyone is only one click away from anything they might need, including food.
-Currently, more than one-third of people live alone and eat approximately half of their meals in solitude in South Korea.3 Solo eating has become such a widespread phenomenon that young Koreans created a new term to describe it: “honbap”, stemming from a combination of hon (“alone”) and bap (“rice”, which also means “food”).4 Over the past few years the use of this new term has been growing exponentially – hand in hand with the rate of smartphone ownership.5
+Currently, more than one-third of people live alone and eat approximately half of their meals in solitude in South Korea.3 Solo eating has become such a widespread phenomenon that young Koreans created a new term to describe it: “honbap”, stemming from a combination of hon (“alone”) and bap (“rice”, which also means “food”).4 Over the past few years, the use of this new term has been growing exponentially – hand in hand with the rate of smartphone ownership.5

 A rise in people eating meals alone is perceived as a big deal in a country like Korea, where food has historically been seen as a vehicle to forge ties and define social roles.
 “Food eaten alone doesn’t taste good,” recites an old Korean saying.
 But this link between food and social structures might be precisely the reason why many more young Koreans prefer to eat meals on their own: for many, the dinner table still represents the inequalities of a heavily formal and hierarchical social system.6

-When Koreans sit at the table with others, it is necessary for them to quickly gauge their table companions’ social ranking: at a family meal it might be based on age; at a business lunch, on title; with acquaintances, on social rank.
+When Koreans sit at the table with others, it is necessary for them to quickly gauge their table companions’ social ranking: at a family meal, it might be based on age; at a business lunch, on title; with acquaintances, on social rank.
 Without information that allows us to understand who are the more or less authoritative people among us, it would be hard to understand when we can begin to eat (since the oldest person or highest-ranking person eats first) or where to sit (the youngest must sit closest to the door).
 Eating alone, in this sense, is seen by many young Koreans as a revolutionary and defiant act.7

 Businesses are ready to support this trend, giving rise to a hon-conomy where doing things on one’s own is presented not as embarrassing, but cool.
 In shops it is now easier to find kitchenware for one person, mini-dishwashers, and special deals on single-portion prepared foods.
-More and more honbap restaurants are opening, offering single-seating tables each set up with plexiglass dividers, a television screen, and an electric burner.
+More and more honbap restaurants are opening, offering single-seating tables, each set up with plexiglass dividers, a television screen, and an electric burner.

 Solo eating: a challenge to health and culture?

 While the honbap movement may have made solo eating more acceptable, it hasn’t overcome some of the other downsides of eating alone.
 Surveys have shown that Koreans who eat alone pay more attention to comfort and functionality than to nutrition, taste, or tradition: the result is that fried eggs have become the most popular meal for honbapers.
-Research has also shown that those who have a habit of sharing meals tend to eat more nutrient-rich foods, have better self-esteem and less depression, and a healthier body weight.8
+Research has also shown that those who have a habit of sharing meals tend to eat more nutrient-rich foods, have better self-esteem, less depression, and a healthier body weight.8

 Related articles